rundeck/rundeck/docs/en/developer/05-logging-plugins.md

 This data map is the same as the "Job context variables" available when you execute a job or adhoc script, as described in the chapter [Job Workflows - Context Variables](../manual/job-workflows.html#context-variables).

 Note that the Map keys will not start with `job.`, simply use the variable name, such as `execid`.

+In addition, for ExecutionFileStorage plugins, another map entry named `filetype` will be specified, which indicates which type of file is being stored.
+You need to use this filetype as part of the identifier for storing or retrieving the file.

 ## StreamingLogWriter